-If you manufacture or import cigarettes or roll-your-own tobacco to Sweden, you must mark your products with a traceability marking and also a security features consisting of at least the five authentication elements laid down in the Public Health Agency of Sweden's regulation on security features on unit packets of tobacco products (link below).
+Cigarettes and roll-your-own tobacco intended for the Swedish market must be marked with a traceability mark, an unique identifier, issued by the Swedish ID-issuer and a security feature with at least the five authentication elements laid down in the Public Health Agency of Sweden’s regulation on security features on unit packets of tobacco products (link below).
 These markings must be on all unit packets in order to be sold.

 The Public Health Agency’s regulations on security marking on unit packets of tobacco products; HSLF-FS 2019:4 (in Swedish)

-With effect from 20 May 2024, all tobacco products sold on the Swedish market must bear a traceability marking and a security feature.
+From 20 May 2024, all tobacco products sold on the Swedish market must bear a traceability marking and a tamperproof security feature.

 If aggregated unique identifiers have been created, these shall also be marked on the aggregated units.